DataDog/dd-trace-js/docs/API.md

 <h3 id="graphql">graphql</h3>

 The `graphql` integration uses the operation name as the span resource name.
-If no operation name is set, the resource name will always be just `query` or `mutation`.
+If no operation name is set, the resource name will always be just `query`, `mutation` or `subscription`.

 For example: